 Needle in a Haystack

 The Aberdeen Group also says the average mid-market enterprise processes 3k telecom bills each year and for Fortune 500 businesses process about 15k telecom bills annually.
-Average costs to process each invoice ranges from $9- $15 without auditing for errors, totaling $27k to $135k a year depending on size of the company.
-Gartner estimates up to 14 percent of telecom charges are in error as well.
+The average costs to process each invoice ranges from $9- $15 without auditing for errors, totaling $27k to $135k a year depending on the size of the company.
+Gartner estimates up to 14 percent of telecom charges are in error in regards to expense management.
 Using these conservative numbers, think needle in a haystack!
 Getting vendors to reimburse you is laborious and plus, if you can’t find the billing error within a certain time frame (usually 3 months), you’ll never see that money again.